CKAY-9/village/README.md

 Once in-game, you are able to setup vents, a spawn and meeting location, tasks, and others.
 This allows you to create your own maps.

-After everything is setup, you can get your friends together and play (or play by yourself, that's how I test it);
+After everything is setup, you can get your friends together and play (or play by yourself, that's how I test it).